CPK Insurance

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

-The Montana average premium range for this product is $41 to $204 per month, while the broader product data shows a national-style average range of $42 to $292 per month, so local pricing can still vary by carrier and account details.
+The Montana average premium range for this product varies by carrier and account details, while the broader national-style average range is $42 to $292 per month, so local pricing can still vary by carrier and account details.
 Montana’s premium index is 98, which suggests pricing is close to the national average rather than dramatically above it.
 The biggest drivers here are coverage limits, deductibles, claims history, location, industry risk, and endorsements.
 That means a business in a wildfire-exposed area, a winter-weather corridor, or a neighborhood with higher burglary activity may see a different quote than a low-risk office in a more protected setting.
-Montana’s market also has 240 active insurance companies, which can create quote variation across carriers such as State Farm, Farmers, GEICO, Progressive, and Mountain West Farm Bureau.
+Montana’s market also has 240 active insurance companies, which can create quote variation across carriers.
 Business size matters too: a small retail shop in Bozeman, a restaurant in Helena, or an agricultural support operation near Great Falls may each need different property values, inventory limits, and income protection periods.
 The state’s 38,600 businesses are overwhelmingly small businesses, so many buyers are comparing a small business insurance bundle rather than separate policies.
 To get a realistic business owners policy quote in Montana, match your building limit, equipment values, payroll or revenue exposure, and any endorsements to the actual risk at your location.

 Industries & Insurance Needs in Billings